ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-vote-in-the-ark-desktop-wallet.md

 ## Whom to Vote For?

-First of all, read the [Delegate Proposals](https://forum.ark.io/category/5/delegates) on our forum.
+Visit [ARK Delegates](https://arkdelegates.io/), our community-run delegate resource, for more information on delegate proposals.
 From the current list of delegates, vote according to your preferences.

 You can also see the list of currently active delegates on our [delegate monitor](https://explorer.ark.io/delegateMonitor).